Syllabus

 • : get at least 80% correct on at least 10 of the 12 of the weekly quizzes.
 You can take every quiz twice and only the higher score will be recorded.

-There are two tokens for you to earn in the final project:
+There are two tokens for you to earn related to this project:

 Coding Fluency ( 3 tokens)